Python

 http_client | — | None | External httpx.Client (you manage its lifecycle) |

 All parameters are keyword-only.
-Token and URL fall back to their environment variables when not passed.
+The API key and URL fall back to their environment variables when not passed.

 Context manager

-Section titled “Context manager”with XmemoryClient(token="your-token") as client: inst = client.instance("your-instance-id") result = inst.read("What is Alice's email?")Async client
+Section titled “Context manager”with XmemoryClient(api_key="your-api-key") as client: inst = client.instance("your-instance-id") result = inst.read("What is Alice's email?")Async client

 Section titled “Async client”The async client mirrors the sync API.
 Use it in asyncio code: